lucc/nvimpager/nvimpager.md

 - *<Down>* and *j* scroll the window down one line
 - *<Up>* and *k* scroll the window up one line
 - *F* toggles "follow mode" where nvimpager continuously loads changes to the underlying file and scrolls to the bottom.
-This is usefull for watching log files.
+This is useful for watching log files.
 It is modeled after the *F* command in *less*(1) or the *-f* option of *tail*(1)

-You can remap the lua function `nvimpager.toggle_follow` if you disabled the default keymappings
+You can remap the lua function `nvimpager.toggle_follow` if you disabled the default key mappings.

 # EXAMPLES